What is white balance in photography? Why does it matter? And how can I adjust camera white balance settings to improve images?

 When to Use Tungsten (3200 K) White Balance

-Use Tungsten (3200 K) under incandescent bulbs when shooting indoors, such as in a photo studio.
+Use Tungsten (3200 K) under incandescent bulbs when shooting outdoors, or indoors, such as in a photo studio.
 Tungsten is hot in color temperature, so cooling the colors down will counteract this setting.
 Or you will get a very blue image.

 When to Use Fluorescent (4000 K) White Balance